Counterfactual Influence in Markov Decision Processes: Preliminaries

-Endogenous variables are those that can be observed.
 Exogenous variables are unobserved and act as the source of randomness in the model.
-Indeed, for a fixed realisation $\mathbf{u}\sim P(\exovars)$, i.e., a concrete unfolding of the system's randomness, the values of $\ndovars$ become deterministic, as they are uniquely determined by $\mathbf{u}$ and $\mathcal{F}$.
-The value $\mathbf{u}$ is called \textit{context}.
-With SCMs, one can establish the causal effect of some input variable $X$ on some outcome $Y$ by evaluating $Y$ after applying a so-called \textit{intervention} $X\gets x$, i.e., after replacing the RHS of $X = f_X(\mathbf{PA}_X, U_X)$ with $x$.
+For a fixed realisation $\mathbf{u}\sim P(\exovars)$, i.e., a concrete unfolding of the system's randomness, the values of $\ndovars$ become deterministic, as they are uniquely determined by $\mathbf{u}$ and $\mathcal{F}$.
+The value $\mathbf{u}$ is also called \textit{context}.
+With SCMs, one can establish the causal effect of some input variable $X$ on some outcome $Y$ by evaluating $Y$ after applying an \textit{intervention} $X\gets x$, i.e., after replacing the RHS of $X = f_X(\mathbf{PA}_X, U_X)$ with $x$.
 We denote the resulting \textit{interventional distribution} by $P_{\scm[x]}(Y)$ (also written as $P(Y \mid \mathit{do}(x))$ in Pearl's \textit{do} notation).

 Upon observing a realisation $\mathbf{v}$ of the SCM variables $\ndovars$, counterfactuals answer the following question: \textit{what would have been the value of variable $Y$ under intervention $X\gets x$, given that we observed $\mathbf{v}$?} This corresponds to evaluating $\ndovars$ in a hypothetical world characterised by the same context that generated the observation $\mathbf{v}$ but under a different causal process (i.e., $\scm[x]$ instead of $\scm$).
-Computing counterfactuals first requires deriving the context that led to the observation, i.e., $\exovars \mid \mathbf{v}$, and then evaluate the outcome under the counterfactual model obtained from $\scm[x]$ by replacing $P(\exovars)$ with the inferred $P(\exovars \mid \mathbf{v})$.
+Computing counterfactuals first requires deriving the context that led to the observation, i.e., $\exovars \mid \mathbf{v}$, then evaluating the outcome under the counterfactual model obtained from $\scm[x]$ by replacing $P(\exovars)$ with the inferred $P(\exovars \mid \mathbf{v})$.
 Since each observation $\mathbf{v}$ can be seen as a deterministic function of a particular context $\mathbf{u}$, then in theory, the counterfactual outcome should be deterministic too.
 However, as we will see, $\mathbf{u}$ cannot be always uniquely identified from $\mathbf{v}$, resulting in a (non-Dirac) posterior distribution $P(\exovars \mid \mathbf{v})$ and a stochastic counterfactual outcome.